Shaq’s Vision Behind His Investments is not Just About Making Money. He has Set Out to Change Lives for the Better Through Franchise Ownership.

 Although O’Neal has divested of his Five Guys stake, it’s worth noting that he probably spent $100 million or more for his share of 155 Five Guys franchises.
 Founded in 1986, the restaurant sells burgers, fries and beverages in strip malls, transportation hubs, sports arenas and on college campuses.

-O’Neal is not only changing lives for the better through franchise ownership, but he has set out to make a difference by promoting diversity as a marketer.
+At the International Franchise Association’s 2022 Annual Convention, O’Neal told the audience of more than 3,000 franchise professionals that he wanted to make it in business and not be “one of the 60% of NBA players who go broke after leaving the game.”
+Through his investments, he has created wealth and empowered others to do the same.
 The basketball legend co-founded Majority — an ad agency focused on diversity.
 His vision is to tell stories about diversity and “help open doors, connect dots, create opportunities and celebrate successes,” said cofounder Omid Farhang in an interview with businessinsider.com.